-Eligible individuals with the skills, knowledge, and resources necessary to carry out the proposed research as a Principal Investigator (PI), heretofore referred to as an Institute Director (see Management Structure in Section III.A under SUPPLEMENTARY INFORMATION), are invited to work with their organizations to develop a proposal.
+Eligible individuals with the skills, knowledge, and resources necessary to carry out the proposed research as a Principal Investigator (PI) are invited to work with their organizations to develop a proposal.
 Individuals from underrepresented groups as well as individuals with disabilities are always encouraged to apply.